ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig3/readme.md

-This folder contains the simulation data and analysis code for plotting.
-Sample code for running network simulaiton with structural plasticity rule could be find under the main folder.
+This folder contains the simulation code/data and analysis code for plotting to visualize the growth of network under three HSP rules: linear, Gaussian (eta=0), and Gaussian (eta>0).